Illinois vs. Missouri Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Illinois vs. Missouri Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 22

-Friday's contest between the No. 13 Illinois Fighting Illini (8-2) and the Missouri Tigers (7-4) at Enterprise Center has a projected final score of 77-68 based on our computer prediction, with Illinois securing the victory.
-Game time is at 9:00 PM ET on December 22.
+Friday's contest at Enterprise Center has the No. 13 Illinois Fighting Illini (8-2) going head to head against the Missouri Tigers (7-4) at 9:00 PM ET on December 22.
+Our computer prediction projects a 77-68 win for Illinois, who are favored by our model.

+Based on our computer prediction, Illinois projects to cover the 6.5-point spread in its matchup versus Missouri.
+The over/under is listed at 150.5, and the two teams are projected to fall short of that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!